brdalert/GuildCalendar/README.md

 # eso-calendar
-addon to for ingame calendar for ESO
+addon to for in game calendar for ESO